hackgvl/OpenData/README.md

 ## Recent Progress
-As of July 2018 we have:
+As of September 2018 we have:

 ### Map Layers and Open Data for Greenville
 * 55 Real-time, linkable [GeoJSON-based open map layers](https://data.openupstate.org/map-layers), almost all by [SC Codes students](https://sccodes.org)